A New Causal Decomposition Paradigm towards Health Equity: Preliminary

-\textbf{Maximal Ancestral Graph.} Indeed, when there are unobserved variables or for computational consideration, one can rather learn a \emph{maximal ancestral graph} (MAG) over a subset nodes \citep{zhang2005transformational}, which is a mixed graph that preserves the conditional independence relation in the sense that two variables are not adjacent iff there is no inducing path between them.
-Specifically, the MAG contains: $X \to Y$, $X \gets Y$ and $X \leftrightarrow Y$, which respectively mean $X \in \mathrm{An}(Y)$, $Y \in \mathrm{An}(X)$ or $X$ and $Y$ is correlated but $X \not\in \mathrm{An}(Y)$, $Y \not\in \mathrm{An}(X)$.
-We use $X \circ\!\!\!\to Y$ to unify $X \to Y$ and $X \leftrightarrow Y$.
-The \cite{zhang2005transformational, spirtes1996polynomial} provided conditions for two MAGs to be \emph{Markovian equivalent} (in Prop.~\ref{prop.mag-equi}), which can help to determine directions.
-Compared to learning the whole DAG, this can largely save the computational cost. \begin{proposition}[Proposition 1 in \citep{spirtes1996polynomial}] Two MAGs are Markovian equivalent iff i) they have the same adjacencies; ii) they have the same unshielded colliders; iii) for any discriminating path for a context $V$, $V$ is a collider on the path in one graph iff it is a collider on the path in the other.
+\textbf{Maximal Ancestral Graph.} Indeed, when there are unobserved variables, one can learn a \emph{maximal ancestral graph} (MAG) over a subset node \citep{zhang2005transformational}, which is a mixed graph that preserves the conditional independence relation in the sense that two variables are not adjacent if and only if there is no inducing paths\footnote{We leave the definition of inducing path to the supplementaries} between them.
+Specifically, the MAG may contain: 1) $X \to Y$, 2) $X \gets Y$ and 3) $X \leftrightarrow Y$, which respectively mean 1) $X \in \mathrm{An}(Y)$, 2) $Y \in \mathrm{An}(X)$ and 3) $X$ and $Y$ is correlated but $X \not\in \mathrm{An}(Y)$, $Y \not\in \mathrm{An}(X)$.
+We define $\circ$ that can refer to the head or tail of an arrow. \cite{zhang2005transformational, spirtes1996polynomial} provided conditions for two MAGs to be \emph{Markovian equivalent} (in Prop.~\ref{prop.mag-equi}), which can help to determine causal directions that differentiate among classes of MAGs. \begin{proposition}[Proposition 1 in \citep{spirtes1996polynomial}] Two MAGs are Markovian equivalent iff \textbf{i)} they have the same adjacencies; \textbf{ii)} they have the same unshielded colliders; \textbf{iii)} for any discriminating path of a vertex $V$, $V$ is a collider on the path in one graph iff it is a collider on the path in the other.
 Here, $B$ is an unshielded collider if in $(A,B,C)$, $A \circ\!\!\!\to B \gets\!\!\!\circ C$.
-A discriminating path $u:=\langle X,W_1,...,W_K,V,Y \rangle$ means $u$ includes three edges, with $X$ not adjacent to $Y, V$ adjacent to $Y$, and any $W_k$ is a collider and a parent of $Y$. \end{proposition}
+A discriminating path $u:=\langle X,W_1,...,W_K,V,Y \rangle$ means $u$ includes three edges, with $X$ not adjacent to $Y, V$ adjacent to $Y$, and any $W_k$ (for $k\in \{1,...,K\}$) is a collider and a parent of $Y$. \end{proposition}